Living Observatory Sensor Network

 Live Action

-At Tidmarsh we're always keep an eye out for our neighbors, who can be a little odd at times.
+At Tidmarsh, we keep an eye out for our friends and neighbors.
 Here are a few highlights from 2025.
 You can find more video highlights on our Vimeo page.
-You can also monitor live footage and audio for the central stream and marsh cameras.
+You can also monitor live video and audio from the central stream and marsh cameras.

-This year we've caught some animals engaging in some rather peculiar behavior.
+This year we've caught some fun segments of wildlife engaging in some rather peculiar behavior.

-March 3, Late winter is a hungry time.
-With all the easy to reach roots and bark picked over, even the game camera might look tasty to a deer.
+Late winter is a hungry time.
+By March, when the easy to reach roots and bark have been picked over, even the game camera might look tasty to a deer.
 Well, worth a sniff at least.

 Okay, there was definitely something strange in the air on May 3.
 Probably hungry flies.
 Either that or these animals were just grooving to nature's song.